Chiikawa: Characters

-Chiikawa is the titular protagonist of the manga and the anime series.
+Chiikawa is the titular protagonist of the franchise.
+Chiikawa is small-sized, has rounded ears and a teardrop-shaped tail, resembling a mouse or a hamster.
 Early on, Chiikawa was named as Nitori.
-Chiikawa is depicted as timid and tearful, afraid of monsters, and living in a house won in the Muchauma Yogurt lottery.
-Chiikawa, unlike some other characters, cannot speak in a way that is intelligible to the audience, only saying things such as "yada" and "iya," both of which are child-like ways of saying "no" in Japanese.
-It expresses itself primarily through sounds, but it is understandable to the rest of the cast.
+Cowardly, timid, and having a tendency to cry, they live in a house won in the Muchauma Yogurt lottery.
+Unlike some other characters, Chiikawa cannot for the most part speak in a way that is intelligible to the audience – mostly saying things such as "yada" and "iya" – both of which are childish ways of saying "no" in Japanese.
+They express themself primarily through sounds and facial expressions, but it is understandable to the rest of the cast.

+Chiikawa passed the fifth-grade grass cutting exam after three attempts, which stands in stark contrast to another main character, Hachiware, who passed it on the first try.